priyankas9/dncc_sdm_web_app/documentations/code_documents/11 - Urban Management DSS.md

 -   Then it calls disableAllControls(), this function disable all the controls in the page.
 The function is further explained in the supporting functions below.

 -   Then it uses jQuery to remove the "map-control-active" class from all elements with the class "map-control".

+##### Containments Emptied Information

+-   This tool displays the monthly emptied containment chart of custom boundary entered by the user.
+If the user requires the information of monthly emptied containment of a certain area, the user can utilize this tool to generate the chart that aggregates all the records of containment from that particular area.

+    \< -- CODE START -- \>

+    \<a href="\#" id="containments_emptied_monthly" class="btn btn-default map-control"\>\<i

+    class="fa fa-building"\>\</i\>Containments Emptied Information\</a\>

+    \< -- CODE END -- \>

+-   Here, id value (containments_emptied_monthly) trigger the jQuery as

+    \< -- CODE START -- \>

+    \$('\#containments_emptied_monthly').click(function (e) {

+    e.preventDefault();

+    disableAllControls();

+    }); \< -- CODE END -- \>

+-   Initial steps are explained below in initialize having id value (containments_emptied_monthly).

+-   The code checks if currentControl is equal to containments_emptied_monthly, if the condition is true than the variable "currentControl" is set to an empty string.
+Else variable "currentControl" is set to containments_emptied_monthly.

+-   Adds the "map-control-active" class to the element with the ID “containments_emptied_monthly”.

+-   If the layer doesn't exist, it creates a new vector layer with an empty source and adds it to the map using the addExtraLayer() function.

+-   Allows drawing of a polygon that will be stored in the containments_report_polygon vector layer.

+-   Clears old features when a new drawing begins and removes popup location from the map.

+-   Converts drawn polygon to WKT (Well-Known Text) format and transforms it to EPSG:4326.

+-   Stores the polygon geometry in a hidden input for form access and shows a loading spinner.

+-   Sends the polygon to the server via AJAX POST request along with CSRF token for security.

+-   Builds a dynamic HTML structure including dropdown to choose a year.

+-   Displays a bar chart with containment data.
+-   Allows users to download the chart as a PNG image.
+-   Updates chart data dynamically when the user selects a year from the dropdown.
+-   Displays a message if no containment data is returned.
+-   Removes loading spinner.
+-   Shows popup at drawn polygon’s center.
+-   Cleans up map interaction and resets control states.

+##### Toilet Isochrone Map

+-   This tool displays the concave polygon boundary that represents the area which is reachable within a given distance (speed \* time) (in meters) from a specific operational public toilet on a road network.

+    \< -- CODE START -- \>

+    \<a href="\#" id="toilet_isochrone_control" title="Generate isochrone information of CTPT by distance traversed (m)"> class="btn btn-default map-control"\>\<i

+    class="fa fa-building"\>\</i\>Public Toilet Accessibility Tool\</a\>

+    \< -- CODE END -- \>

+-   Here, id value (toilet_isochrone_control) trigger the jQuery as

+    \< -- CODE START -- \>

+    \$('\#toilet_isochrone_control').click(function (e) { e.preventDefault();

+    disableAllControls();

+    \$('.map-control').removeClass('map-control-active');

+    if (currentControl == 'toilet_isochrone_control') {

+    currentControl = '';

+    } else {

+    currentControl = 'toilet_isochrone_control';

+    \$('\#toilet_isochrone_control').addClass('map-control-active');
+    \$('\#popup-toilet-isochrone').modal('show');

+    }

+    });

+    \< --CODE END -- \>

+-   Initial steps are explained below in initialize having id value (“toilet_isochrone_control”).

+    -   The code checks if currentControl is equal to toilet_isochrone_control, if the condition is true than the variable "currentControl" is set to an empty string.
+Else variable "currentControl" is set to toilet_isochrone_control.

+    -   Adds the "map-control-active" class to the element with the ID “toilet_isochrone_control”.

+    -   Show the modal having ID "popup-toilet-isochrone" which allows the user to enter a Estimated Travel Time Distance (meter).

+-   The submit button of form binds a click event handler to the HTML element with the id form-toilet-isochrone-map.

+    -   Prevents the default form submission behavior .

+    -   Clear existing data in the toilet_isochrone_polygon if it exists, or create a new layer if it doesn't.
+Create a new vector layer for toilet_isochrone_polygon and adds it using a custom function addExtraLayer().

+-   Handles the buildings within the isochrone zone, just like the polygon layer.
+-   Setup AJAX headers including CSRF token and passes distance as a query parameter.
+It calls ‘**getToiletIsochroneAreaLayers** function of ‘**MapsController**’.

+-   Make an AJAX request to fetch isochrone polygons from nearby toilets.
+-   On success, extracts the returned polygon(s) from the response and loops through array of geometries (in WKT format) and converted to the correct projection.

+-   Applies dynamic styling via styleFunction(i) and adds the feature to the map layer.

+-   Ensures relevant layers (e.g., toilets and roadlines) are made visible after drawing the isochrone.

+-   Hides the modal form and removes the loading spinner.

+-   If request fails, shows a generic error UI.

 ### Tools functions